bbc/news-weather-apps-playbook/testing/unit tests/kotlin.md

 fun `getTotal returns 5`() {}
 ```

-Don't use "correct" or "returns correct value".
-Be clear in what's expected.
-This also helps reveal gaps in unit tests
+If possible, don't use "correct" or "returns correct value".
+Check whether you can be clearer in what's expected.
+This can also help reveal gaps in unit tests
 _Don't do this:_
 ```kotlin
 @Test